Wildfire in southern Catalonia stabilized after burning 3,300 hectares

 Restrictions requiring residents to remain within their towns in Prat de Comte and Pinell de Brai have also been lifted.

-Firefighters also noted that the stay-at-home order for Paüls residents is less about immediate danger and more due to heavy firefighter traffic in the area.
+At midday, firefighters noted that the stay-at-home order for Paüls residents was less about immediate danger and more due to heavy firefighter traffic in the area.

-Meanwhile, the two main roads near the wildfire — the C-12 and the C-43 — have fully reopened after being partially closed since the fire began.
+The two main roads near the wildfire, the C-12 and the C-43, have fully reopened after being partially closed since the fire began.

 Firefighters worked through the night to stabilize the wildfire in southern Catalonia